 Visit Drs.
-Jenson and Edwards if you think you have a wart.
+Kraig K. Jenson, Byron Edwards or Devin Burr if you think you have a wart.
 Our dermatologists can tell whether or not you have a wart by looking at it.
 In rare cases, a skin biopsy is needed to be certain.
 If this is needed, the wart is removed and sent to the lab.
 A biopsy is a safe and fast procedure.

 - Cantharidin: The wart is painted with cantharidin, which causes a blister to form under the wart.
 A week or so later, you return to Kraig Jenson, PC, Dermatology Center and our dermatologists will clip away the dead wart.